mkiourlappou/mRNA-localisation-screening/README.md

 # mRNA-localisation-screening

+#### PRE RUNNING CHECKS

+1. In case of an `XCRUN: ERROR:` , update the xcode ny running the following in the command line:
+`xcode-select --install`

+2. Check python version by running `python -V` in the command line.
+If you have python 2 upgrade to python 3.

 #### SUMMARY OF WORKFLOW TO RUN THE SCORING PROGRAM

 1. Using command line, cd into the location you wish the save repository.